Barbara H. Stuart

-Barbara Stuart is a specialist in spectroscopy.
+Barbara Stuart is an Australian spectroscopist.

 Background

-Stuart studied her B.Sc. at the University of Sydney in 1987, tutoring at the university for 3 years, then studied a M.Sc. biophysical chemistry, graduating in 1990.
+Stuart studied her BSc at the University of Sydney in 1987, tutoring at the university for 3 years, then studied a MSc biophysical chemistry, graduating in 1990.
 Stuart then moved to the UK and studied a PhD in polymer engineering at Imperial College London, graduating in 1993.
 Stuart then began lecturing in Physical Chemistry at the University of Greenwich for 2 years before returning to Australia to lecture at the University of Technology Sydney.